clojure/clojure/clojure.markdown

 <h2 id="reader">Reader</h2>

 Clojure is a [homoiconic][hicon] language, which is a fancy term describing the fact that Clojure programs are represented by Clojure data structures.
-This is a very important difference between Clojure (and Common Lisp) and most other programming languages - Clojure is defined in terms of the evaluation of a data structure and **not** in terms of the syntax of character streams.
+This is a very important difference between Clojure (and Common Lisp) and most other programming languages - Clojure is defined in terms of the evaluation of a data structure and **not** in terms of the syntax of character streams/files.
 It is quite common, and easy, for Clojure programs to manipulate, transform and produce other Clojure programs.

 That said, most Clojure programs begin life as text files, and it is the task of the *reader* to parse the text and produce the data structure the compiler will see.
 This is not merely a phase of the compiler.
 The reader, and the Clojure data representations, have utility on their own in many of the same contexts one might use XML or JSON etc.